 Hike the Skyline Trail

 The challenging Skyline Trail is part of the longer North Country Trail system.
 The steep and windy walk leads through wildlife-rich areas, with tall trees all around.
 It’s wonderful during a Michigan fall when the leaves take on hues of russet and gold.
 Peek through the foliage and visit the lookout platform to be rewarded with lovely views of the bay.

 Sample Craft Beers at Petoskey Brewing

 Housed within the four-level 1898 Old Brewery building, Petoskey Brewing started operations in 2012.
-The microbrewery uses pure water from an artesian spring to create its delicious brews.
+This Michigan microbrewery uses pure water from an artesian spring to create its delicious brews.
 Take a seat in the friendly taproom to try a tasty range of hand-made beers.
 The brewery also offers an exciting menu of bar bites and meals.
 Outside, you can enjoy the views of Mud Lake.

 Spend a Day at Petoskey State Park